ReppDen/roox/README.md

 * follow the instrustions on the home page

 All pre-defined users has names `UserX` where `X` is number from 0 to 9.
-All users has the same password `pass`
+All users has the same password `pass` User6-9 is locked by default. you should not be ablw to login using this users.